Skip to content

 Responsibilities on governing body

-Vice Chair of governors and link governor for safeguarding & Anti-Bullying and Finance
+Vice Chair of governors and link governor for safeguarding & Anti-Bullying and English as an Additional Language (EAL)

 Relevant Business Interests